HrithikNambiar/Out-of-Distribution-Detection-for-Skin-Lesion-Classification/README.md

 * Identifying the problem of OOD data in the current Skin cancer classifiers and attempting to alleviate it using current SOTA OOD detection algotithms.
 * Combining the training method proposed in VOS using outlier synthesis with the promising inference methods proposed in ODIN.
 * Studying the effects on different OOD datasets.

+## Possibilities of future work

+* We believe that VOS requires longer epochs of training since virtual outliers can only be efficiently sampled from the low-likelihood regions only after the distribution has been learned sufficiently well.
+Training using this strategy does seem to improve the results, however, we were unable to train for longer epochs due to the limitations in compute and time.
+* Using the OOD prediction branch of VOS and doing inference using it might work well, if we train VOS for longer epochs.